TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-vmware-deployment-issues.md

 * **I am unable to allocate the recommended hardware configuration to the appliance while setting it up using OVA file or the PowerShell installer script**

    The appliance requires this [hardware configuration](https://docs.microsoft.com/azure/migrate/migrate-appliance#appliance---vmware) to support the discovery, assessment, and agentless migration of the VMware VMs.
-Providing less than the recommended configuration may impact these operations.
+Providing less than the recommended configurations may impact these operations.

 * **I have a mixed on-premises environment with VMware VMs, Hyper-V VMs and physical servers.
 Can I discover all these using one Azure Migrate appliance?**